keenanpayne/keenanpayne.com/pages/index.md

 ## Masthead
 masthead: I'm Keenan
-masthead_subtitle: I'm currently a web developer at <a href="https://asana.com" class="-cta">Asana</a>.
-I have been freelancing for a decade.
-This is my corner of the internet where I like to write and play.
+masthead_subtitle: By day, I'm a web developer at <a href="https://asana.com" class="-cta">Asana</a>.
+By night, I'm a freelancer helping businesses succeed on the web. <small>Welcome to my little corner of the internet</small>
 masthead_center:

 ## Post List